-- Identify the Business & Strategic Significance of the Entity being rated for the Parent/group company - Degree of leakages and injections of funds along with ease of support to and from the parent/group company to the entity being rated - Presence of statutory, legal or documentary assistance to establish track record and likelihood of support from the parent/group entity to the entity being rated.
-Acuité also factors in the management's stated posture while analysing this factor. - Analyse the percentage shareholding/crossholding by the parent/group companies in the related entity higher the shareholding, greater is the probability of the parent/group extending support to the latter - Understand the Management's Attitude towards the role of the rated Entity in the Parent/Group.
-Acuité also analyses the degree of management control that the related entity wields over the rated entity - Study the presence or absence of shared names, brands, business channels and other synergies
+- Identify the Business & Strategic Significance of the Entity being rated for the Parent/group company. - Degree of linkages and injections of funds along with ease of support to and from the parent/group company to the entity being rated. - Presence of statutory, legal or documentary assistance to establish track record and likelihood of support from the parent/group entity to the entity being rated.
+Acuité also factors in the management's stated posture while analysing this factor. - Analyse the percentage shareholding/crossholding by the parent/group companies in the related entity- higher the shareholding, greater is the probability of the parent/group extending support to the latter. - Understand the Management's opinion of the role of the rated Entity in the Parent/Group.
+Acuité also analyses the degree of management control that the related or parent entity wields over the rated entity. - Study the presence or absence of shared names, brands, business channels and other synergies.

 Once the related entity and the firm have been evaluated on these parameters, Acuité establishes the degree of integration of both the entities and this understanding drives the foundation for further analysis.
 Only in cases where strong levels of inter-linkages are established, Acuité follows the complete integration method, wherein the business, financial and management risk profiles of the related entity and the entity being rated are combined.
-In cases where all the entities in a group are consolidated, each of the entities may not qualify for the same credit rating or outlook.
-Based on various parameters, there may be deviation in the credit ratings assigned among the entities that have been consolidated.
-In cases where semi-strong or moderate levels of linkages are established, Acuité may apply a group/parent notch-up to the ratings of the entity being rated.
-(Please refer Acuité's criteria on Group and Parent Notch up).